orco82/fastapi-agent/README.md

 ---

-#### If you're using *Depends* in your routes, make sure to pass the required headers when calling the `/agent/query` endpoint like in the examples below:
+#### If you're using *Authorizations Depends* in your routes, make sure to pass the required headers when calling the `/agent/query` endpoint like in the examples below:

 #### python
 ```python